fenixD3/Boot2Root/main_way.md

 # FTP (FIleZilla)

 We find one archive "fun" and file "README" after connection via ftp.
 Load this files to our local machine.
 Extracted this archive we see 751 files there, each from its contain part of C program.
-Try to restore it with our script `restore.py`.
+Try to restore it with our script:

+    python3 restore.py

-Compile got program and execute it.
+Compile got program *script.c* and execute it.

 ![](./img/ftp_hack_script.png)